The University of Tokyo logo

 Company Operations

-• Supply Chain: Academic publishers, research equipment
+• Supply Chain: Global network of academic partners, research equipment suppliers, publishers.

 • Website: https://www.u-tokyo.ac.jp/en/